onosproject/ran-simulator/docs/deployment.md

 Google charges $5.00 per 1000 requests to the [Directions API], and so we do not put our API key up in the public domain.

-> If a Google API key is not given, the simulator will revert to a built in random route generator
+> If a Google API key is not given OR is less than 38 chars in length, the simulator
+> will revert to the built in random route generator

 ## Tuning parameters
 [README.md](README.md) shows the list of startup parameters - these can be overridden using the